Logo preload

 3. Train your collectors

-A thorough understanding of the project on the part of your staff will be reflected in the quality of your field data, so don’t skimp on training your teams.
-Explain the overarching project, and why their job is important.
-Give them a reason to feel invested in the result.
+Your staff’s thorough understanding of the project will show in the quality of your field data, so don’t skimp on training.
+Explain the overarching project and emphasize why their role is important.
+Give them a reason to feel invested in the outcome.

-Then, take them through the survey.
-Run through each question and make sure your data collectors understand what they are expected to deliver.
+Next, walk them through the survey.
+Go over each question and make sure your data collectors know exactly what they need to deliver.

 If your field teams will be surveying people, they will need to be trained on protocol, such as: